 Contact: Your.Rheum@manchester.ac.uk to get involved in any of these opportunities.

 We will be offering online activities that will be updated every 3-4 weeks.

-The most recent online activity is centred about pain conversations that children and young people have with their healthcare professional.
+The previous online activity is centred about pain conversations that children and young people have with their healthcare professional.
 If you would like to take part, you can find it here!
 You will be awarded a voucher for completing the main activity, however the additional activity is a competition, so there can only be one winner!
 Good luck to all!!

 Upcoming Zoom Meeting:

 We are organising a Christmas meeting for Thursday the 17th of December at 7pm-8.15pm.
 The meeting will be an informal and fun one, which is definitely well deserved after this year!
 We will be hosting a quiz, plus there will be a competition to see who has the best Christmas jumper/jewellery/outfit.

 If you are interested in joining the meeting please email: email@example.com

 We look forward to seeing you there and if you are unable to join, we send our warmest seasons greetings and hope you have a fabulous New Year!

 Have your say in a new creative project about MSK conditions!